 Like most gin sour cocktails, this Aperol sour is easy to assemble, and each sip delivers a bold mix of sweet & sour fruitiness alongside a little punch of alcohol.

-And if you like this cocktail, be sure to take a look at my Italicus cocktail – it’s another sour with some pretty enticing flavours.
-Or for something more classic, try my rum sour or Disaronno sour.
+And if you like this cocktail, be sure to take a look at my Italicus cocktail – it’s another sour with some enticing flavours (bergamot & camomille).
+In this flora cocktail camp also falls my violet & blueberry gin sour.
+For something more classic, try my Negroni sour, rum sour or Disaronno sour.

 What is Aperol?